 Standard Deviation – Is the average deviation from the mean returns.
 It’s an indication of volatility i.e. deviation from mean returns.

 Calculation – Square Root of Variance.
 Where Variance is the average of the squared deviations from mean returns.
 Oh!
 Sounds complex – if you use excel it’s very simple to calculate.
-Check below picture.
+Check the below picture.

 Calculate Standard Deviation of Mutual Fund